bakastrumpf/bakastrumpf/README.md

 ### Hi there 👋

+I am a published linguist, lexicographer, translator and English teacher accidentally lost in Java, trying to find a way out; struggling with JavaScript&PHP mess!

+What you'll find here is a summary of my IT journey.

 <!--
 **bakastrumpf/bakastrumpf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.